Qara Yusuf: Later reign

-Likely contemporary depiction of Pirbudag, the first Qara Qoyunlu ruler and son of Qara Yusuf.
+Likely contemporary depiction of Pirbudag, the first Qara Qoyunlu Sultan and son of Qara Yusuf.
 The Monastery, 1407-08 (Topkapı Palace Museum, TSMK H.2153, f.131b).

 Further consolidating his rule, he marched on Shirvan, where Shirvanshah Ibrahim, a loyal Timurid vassal was still reigning.
 The combined forces of Constantine I, Ibrahim and Syed Ahmed Orlat (lord of Shaki) were defeated on Battle of Chalagan, 1412.
 He later revoked the governorship of Soltaniyeh from Bistam Beg and bestowed it on Jahan shah in 1415.
 He repeatedly defeated Qara Osman in 1417 and on 20 September 1418.
 He also made raids into Aintab which was then under Mamluk rule in response to them granting asylum to Qara Osman.

 In October 1418, his son and nominal sultan Pirbudag died, which left Qara Yusuf in grief for days.
 He tried to forge an anti-Timurid alliance with Mehmed I in 1420 unsuccessfully.
 According to Ghiyāth al-dīn Naqqāsh – Timurid envoy to Ming China, he also sent an emissary to Yongle Emperor around the same time.